MikeCookDev/Cal-Poly-Ed2Go/README.md

 10/24/19 : Added more text design to the runners home app (including practicing with letter spacing, text-align, ,text-decoration,
            text-indent,text-shadow, text-transform, white-space, word-break,and  word-spacing)

+11/2/2019 : Added background stylings to the runners home app.